-The sudden shift towards remote work is accelerating the shift toward modern practices like staff augmentation.
+The sudden shift towards remote work is also accelerating a shift toward modern practices like staff augmentation.
 According to Deloitte’s 2020 study on the state of remote work, companies are now prioritizing cost-efficiency and agility as their top business objectives to stay ahead of constantly evolving requirements and maintain a competitive edge.
-For many, staff augmentation may be a solution to help meet these goals.
+For many, staff augmentation services may be a solution to help meet these goals.

 What is Staff Augmentation?